skip-mev/docs/docs/slinky/validator/1-validator-config.md

 ---
-description: Advanced Oracle Validator Configuration
+description: Advanced Slinky Validator Configuration
 title: 🗃️ Validator Configuration Reference
 sidebar_position: 1
 ---

 # Configurations

-This readme overview's the configuration options for the oracle service and its corresponding metrics intrumentation.
+This readme gives an overview of the configuration options for the oracle service and its corresponding metrics intrumentation.

-Validator's running on a network that support's the oracle **must** run the oracle side-car.
-Non-validator's can configure their oracle config's to be disabled, and the oracle side-car will not be run.
+Validators running on a network that supports the oracle **must** run the oracle side-car.
+Non-validator nodes can configure their oracle config's to be disabled, and the oracle side-car will not run.

 > <div align="center">
 >